shieldgenerator7/DnD-Stories/Wyl/Wyl Magic System.md

 You can tell if a creature is lying.
 You telepathically read the truth value of the creature’s statements.

 Cost: 0.01 wyl per statement

+# Discussion

+One thing that bothers me about DnD is that different spells that have similar effects have different rules for how they operate.
+I cant think of any examples.
+But there are lots of spells that have similar effects that all work the same way, and have to repeat the rules in the spell text.
+This is like the Magic the Gathering vs YuGiOh problem, do you use keywords or just repeat the text everywhere?
+I prefer having keywords.
+So, the common rules for each spell will be defined in a common place, that all spells using those rules can refer to.

 # References